 Wylder Hotel Windham

 Wylder Hotel Windham sits on NY-296 in the Catskills ski corridor, earning Michelin Selected recognition in 2025 for a hospitality approach that fits the region's shift toward design-conscious mountain retreats.
-The property competes in a peer set that prizes outdoor access and considered interiors over resort-scale amenities, placing it alongside the Catskills' most purposeful independents.
+The property competes in a comparable set that prizes outdoor access and considered interiors over resort-scale amenities, placing it alongside the Catskills' most purposeful independents.

 Pearl is the En Primeur Club membership app — saves, bookings, and concierge access live there.
 Same editors, same standards.